 Tobacco is one of the most widely abused substances in the world.
 It is highly addictive.
-Although tobacco use appears to be on the decline in the United States, the Centers for Disease Control and Prevention (CDC) estimates that nearly 20 percent of adults still smoke.
-This is despite nearly 70 percent of smokers wanting to quit.
+The Centers for Disease Control and Prevention estimates that tobacco causes 6 million deaths per year.
+This makes tobacco the leading cause of preventable death.

-Nicotine, the main addictive chemical in tobacco, causes a rush of adrenaline when absorbed in the bloodstream or inhaled via cigarette smoke.
-Nicotine also triggers an increase in dopamine—the brain’s “happy” chemical.
-This stimulates the area of the brain associated with pleasure and reward.
+Dopamine stimulates the area of the brain associated with pleasure and reward.
 Like any other drug, use of tobacco over time can cause a physical and psychological addiction.
-This is also true for smokeless forms of tobacco such as snuff and chewing tobacco.
+This is also true for smokeless forms of tobacco, such as snuff and chewing tobacco.

-While some individuals can smoke socially or occasionally, others become addicted.
+Some people can smoke socially or occasionally, but others become addicted.
 An addiction may be present if the person:

 - cannot stop smoking or chewing, despite attempts to quit

-- has withdrawal symptoms when he or she tries to quit ( shaky hands, sweating, irritability, or rapid heart rate
+- has withdrawal symptoms when they try to quit (shaky hands, sweating, irritability, or rapid heart rate)

-- must smoke or chew after every meal or after long periods of time without using, like after a movie or work meeting
+- must smoke or chew after every meal or after long periods of time without using, such as after a movie or work meeting

 - needs tobacco products to feel “normal” or turns to them during times of stress